School of Astronautics, HIT: Postgraduate

 The school enrolls and educates about 400 Master students and 200 PhD candidates every year.

-More than 40 students are A PhD candidate from HIT is in Bauman Moscow State Technical University, Russia.

 IEEE HIT Student Branch

 IEEE HIT student branch was established in 2008.
-Currently, there are 62 IEEE student members and over 50 volunteers.
 The branch has held more than 10 professional and technical meetings and seminars, and has given assistance to several visiting IEEE leaders and professors.
 Furthermore, it has organized activities for visiting industry-related companies, in which more than 1000 students participated.
 In 2016, the National Conference on Microwave and National Conference on Electromagnetic Compatibility will be held in Harbin.

 Cooperation with other universities

 The school has established a close relationship with several research institutes of China Aerospace Science and Technology Corporation and China Aerospace Science and Industry Corporation.
 The school has set up internship bases in these institutes for students, and invited several specialists as part-time professors, including Sun Jiadong, Chief designer of Chinese Lunar Orbiting Detection Project and Wang Yongzhi, Chief designer of Chinese Manned Space Project.

 The school has maintained close collaboration with Chinese General Armament Department and the Chinese Rocket Force.